top of page

 Recommended Products

-Look for products that contain humectants like glycerin and honey, which attract moisture to the hair.
-Avoid heavy oils, butters, and silicones, which can weigh down your hair and prevent moisture from penetrating.
+Look for products that contain humectants like glycerin and honey, which attract moisture to our hair.
+Avoid heavy oils, butters, and silicones, which can weigh down our hair and prevent moisture from penetrating.
 Some recommended products include:

 • Water-based leave-in conditioners